 Those are the words on my Brave Writer Lifestyle calendar this month.
 Gaze.
 Describe.
 Create.
 I honestly can’t think of a better way to describe art appreciation in our home.
 These three words put my mind in a peaceful place where I want to look at beautiful paintings all day long.
 They make me think of my daughter who loves art in every form, and I wonder if that is because she is naturally inclined toward art or is it because she has had the opportunity to gaze, describe, and create.

-Art appreciation is one of the principles of a Charlotte Mason homeschool and the Brave Writer Lifestyle philosophy.
+Art appreciation is one of the principles of a Charlotte Mason homeschool.
 It is also one of the reasons we homeschool.
 Art, music, theater — these were almost non-existent in the school my oldest attended.
 It wasn’t the teachers’ faults.
 They simply couldn’t afford to spend time (and sadly, money) appreciating beautiful paintings, concertos, or sonnets.
 Homeschooling affords us the opportunity to take time to admire the beauty around us.

 How Can You Teach Your Children To Appreciate Art?

 If you aren’t an artist, art appreciation is one of the most intimidating subjects to incorporate into your homeschool.
 In the early days, thoughts kept running through my head, “I know nothing about art only that it’s beautiful.
 How can I possibly teach it?”
 It took me a while to realize that I didn’t need to teach art the way I had been taught in school.
 I simply needed to appreciate it and show my children how they could appreciate it themselves.